-In2Surrey no longer has a direct scholarship attached.
+In2Surrey does not have a direct scholarship attached.
 However, if you are eligible for In2Surrey, you may be eligible for one of the University of Surrey's advertised bursaries and scholarships.
 Please visit our Fees and Funding pages for further information and details regarding financial support.

 Applications for In2Surrey are now open until Sunday 16 June.
-You can apply at anytime before the deadline but we strongly encourage that you apply for the scheme once you have submitted your UCAS application.
+You can apply at anytime before the deadline but we strongly encourage that you complete your application once you have submitted your UCAS application.